Mould and condensation

 With increased energy costs, it’s likely that you might be keeping windows closed to keep the heat in, drying clothes on a clothes horse indoors instead of using a tumble dryer or taking hot showers instead of baths.

-All of these activities mean increased levels of moisture and condensation in the home.
-That can be particularly bad in cold weather as our homes are warmer inside and the outside air is colder, leading to condensation.
-Typical signs of condensation are:
+All of these activities increase levels of moisture in the home.
+This can be particularly bad in cold weather as our homes are warmer inside and the outside air is colder, leading to condensation, damp and mould.

 • Moist wall surfaces